A New Creature

 Non-Christian reader, do you think that you can turn to Christ of your own “free will”?
 Then do it!
 No?
 No, you will not—because you cannot, and because you do not will to turn to Christ.
 But if you ever do turn to Christ, for real, then you too will also come to understand that it is because God the Father changed your heart and enabled you to do so.

-In other words, what will have happened to you is the same what happened in your heart is the same as what happened in the heart of Lydia of Thyatira when she heard the gospel from the apostle Paul: “And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God [as a proselyte], heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul” (Acts 16:14).
+In other words, what will have happened to you is the same what happened in your heart is the same as what happened in the heart of Lydia of Thyatira when she heard the gospel from the apostle Paul: “And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God [as a Jewish proselyte], heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul” (Acts 16:14).

 This is what happens in the souls of all the Lord’s people.
 God’s gracious, irresistible work in their souls grants them real faith4 in the Saviour, the Lord Jesus Christ, and real repentance5 toward God.